karyontech/karyon/p2p/README.md

 > efforts to mitigate most of its vulnerabilities.
 Several projects, including
 > BitTorrent, Ethereum, IPFS, and Storj, still rely on Kademlia.

-### Peer IDs
+### Peer ID

-Peers in the karyons p2p network are identified by their 256-bit (32-byte) Peer IDs.
+In the karyons p2p network, each peer is identified by a 256-bit (32-byte) Peer ID.

 ### Seeding